 Set the IP address or hostname of the LDAP server.

-Value space: String (0, 255) A valid IPv4 address, IPv6 address or hostname.
+A valid IPv4 address, IPv6 address or hostname.

 UserManagement LDAP Server Port

 Set the port to connect to the LDAP server on.
 If set to 0, use the default for the selected protocol (see the UserManagement LDAP Encryption setting).